peacecorps/realtrack-android/README.md

     * `ActionBarSherlock`, `GridLayout`, `PagerSlidingTabStrip` are set up as Library projects (check via right click on project name -> Properties -> Android -> isLibrary (should be checked))
     * `RealTrack` references each of those projects (check via right click on project name -> Properties -> Android -> Library (the three projects should show up as references))

-6. If you have `gradle`, you can issue a build (or any other gradle task) from the RealTrack directory: `workspace/RealTrack>$ ./gradlew assembleDebug`
+6. If you have `gradle`, you can issue a build (or any other gradle task) from the RealTrack directory, e.g.:
+<pre>workspace/RealTrack>$ ./gradlew assembleDebug</pre>
+Note that `gradle` assumes you either have a `local.properties` file in your project directory or the environment variable `ANDROID_HOME` set.
+If you followed the 5 steps listed above, Eclipse would have generated the `local.properties` file for you.
+However, if you skip those steps, please make sure to either:
+ * (recommended method) generate a `local.properties` file using the command:
+ <pre>workspace/RealTrack>$ android update project -s -t android-17 -p .</pre> in the RealTrack project root.
+You can change the `android-17` part to target another platform version.
+OR
+ * set the `ANDROID_HOME` variable to your android installation directory

 #### External Libraries Used
 * ActionBarSherlock
 * AChartEngine
 * iText-G Android PDF
 * PagerSlidingTabStrip